-Loki‘s season one finale marked the surprise debut of Jonathan Majors in the MCU.
-We expected his first appearance to come in Ant-Man and the Wasp: Quantumania as Kang, the franchise’s next Thanos-level threat, but we first got to know He Who Remains.
+Loki‘s season one finale marked the debut of a surprise Marvel Comics character, Kang, in the MCU.
+We expected Kang’s first appearance to come in Ant-Man and the Wasp: Quantumania as the franchise’s next Thanos-level threat, but we first got to know He Who Remains in Loki.
 Now that we’ve met Kang the Conqueror proper in the MCU, did he live up to his reputation?
 And what role will Kang’s other Variants play in the MCU’s future?
 Here are all the ways we know Loki connects to Quantumania, along with a few ways it might, and what all of this tells us about our many Kangs and the MCU’s future.

 What Loki‘s He Who Remains Revealed About His Variants and Multiversal War